-As part of its commitment to legal compliance, professionalism and ethics, Philips abides by a number of ethical codes established by medical device industry trade associations.
-For interactions with U.S.-licensed Health Care Providers, Philips has condensed various industry codes into a single Philips Policy on Interactions with United States Health Care Providers and Professionals.
+As part of our commitment to legal compliance, professionalism and ethics, Philips abides by several ethical codes established by medical device industry trade associations.
+For interactions with U.S-licensed Health Care Providers, Philips has condensed various industry codes into a single Philips Policy on Interactions with United States Health Care Providers and Professionals.
 Wherever possible, the requirements have been put into the context of Philips' businesses to make it simpler for Philips employees and contractors to comply.

-This Policy is part of the overall Philps Legal Compliance Program.
-The Philips Policy on Interactions with US HCPs supplements, and does not replace, the General Business Principles (GBPs), Philips Global Policy on Interactions with HCPs, related internal and external guidance, applicable laws and regulations such as the Physician Payment Sunshine Act (US Sunshine Law) which is part of the Affordable Care Act or any other part of the Philips Legal Compliance Program or any successor programs.
+This Policy is part of the overall Philips Legal Compliance Program.
+The Philips Policy on Interactions with US HCPs supplements, and does not replace, the General Business Principles (GBPs), Philips Global Policy on Interactions with HCPs, related internal and external guidance, applicable laws and regulations such as the Physician Payment Sunshine Act which is part of the Affordable Care Act or any other part of the Philips Legal Compliance Program or any successor programs.
 The Philips Legal Compliance Office and all of its tools, such as the Philips Ethics Line, play a fundamental role in supporting and executing this Policy.

-Philips is committed to compliance, monitoring, auditing and where necessary conducting investigations related to our compliance with the Philips Policy on Interactions with US HCPs.
-Philips requires its employees to comply with all applicable laws, regulations and codes and to foster an atmosphere of compliance within Philips.
-By doing so, we not only protect the company but also ourselves, our customers and our business partners.
+Philips is committed to compliance, monitoring, auditing, and when necessary, conducting investigations related to or compliance with the Philips Policy on Interactions with US HCPs.
+Philips requires its employees to comply with all applicable laws, regulations, and codes and to foster a culture of compliance within Philips.
+By doing so, we not only protect the company but also ourselves, our customers, and our business partners.